chicheongweng/bxn-exchange-design/README.md

 #### 3. Updating Wallets

-- The Wallet Service consumes the TradeExecuted event and updates the wallets of User A and User B.
+- The Ledger Service consumes the TradeExecuted event and updates the wallets of User A and User B.
 - User A's Wallet:
 - User A's wallet balance is decreased by the total cost of the trade (5 BTC * $50,000 = $250,000).
 - User A's wallet balance is updated